The 2023 updated buying guide to the best jackets for winter cycling: thermal fleece, windproof softshells, waterproof

 For some of us, giving up cycling because of the weather is just not an option, bicycle tourers on long-distance trips will have to face all the harshest conditions, but so do every winter day many commuters, as well as road racers and committed amateurs.

-Choosing the right winter cycling gear is not a piece of cake, with so many brands around and the newest advancements of technology.
+Choosing the right winter cycling gear is not a piece of cake, with so many brands around and the newest advancements in technology.
 With this updated guide we hope to give you all the information to spend your money wisely and get the best jacket for you.